 - 1. Conformance to quality of material requirements. - 2.
 Conformance to all in-process quality assurance inspections. - 3.
 Conformance to all final assembly testing requirements. - 4.
-Conformance to the preservation, packaging, and marking requirements." - E.5.3.8.4.10 First article inspection < first>.
-When applicable, first article inspection/test shall be prepared for the DMWR/NMWR in accordance with ISO 9000 Series standards or equivalent. - E.5.3.9 Illustrated list of manufactured items work package (Field/Aviation Maintenance Compnay (AMC) level or above only) <manuwp>.
-This work package shall be prepared as directed by acquiring activity and identify and include technical information for each item authorized to be manufactured or fabricated by field and sustainment maintenance or depot personnel (e.g., all "MO", "MF", "MH", and "MD" source coded items).
-When applicable, external reference may be made to fabrication instructions for tools and equipment.
-The work package shall include the data described in E.5.3.9.1 through E.5.3.9.5.

-- E.5.3.9.1 Work package identification information <wpidinfo>.
-Work package identification information is required for this work package (refer to 4.7.9.1). - E.5.3.9.2 Initial setup information <wpinfo>.
-Initial setup information is required for this work package (refer to 4.7.9.2). - E.5.3.9.3 Introduction for illustrated list of manufactured items work package <intro>.
+Conformance to the preservation, packaging, and marking requirements." - E.5.3.8.4.10 First article inspection <first>.
+When applicable, first article inspection/test shall be prepared for the DMWR/NMWR in accordance with ISO 9000 Series standards or equivalent. - E.5.3.9 Illustrated list of manufactured items (Field level or above only) <manuwp>.
+The illustrated list of manufactured items information shall be prepared as directed by acquiring activity and shall contain an introduction work package and a manufacturing procedures work package which identifies and includes technical information for each item authorized to be manufactured or fabricated by field or sustainment personnel (e.g., all "MO", "MF", "MH", and "MD" source coded items).
+When applicable, links may be made to fabrication instructions for tools and equipment. - E.5.3.9.1 Illustrated list of manufactured items introduction work package <intro>.
+The work package shall include the data described in 0.1 through 04. - E.5.3.9.1.1 Work package identification information <wpidinfo>.
+Work package identification information is required for this work package (refer to Error!
+Reference source not found.). - E.5.3.9.1.2 Initial setup information <wpinfo>.
+Initial setup information is not required for this work package. - E.5.3.9.1.3 Introduction for illustrated list of manufactured items work package <intro>.
 The following introduction (text below within the quotation marks) shall be prepared and included verbatim.

-"ILLUSTRATED LIST OF MANUFACTURED ITEMS INTRODUCTION
+"ILLUSTRATED LIST OF MANUFACTURED ITEMS